Videos

 Learn More About Andrew McAfee

-For more than a quarter century, MIT scientist Andrew McAfee has been studying how digital technologies change the world.
+For more than a quarter century, MIT scientist and Google Technology and Society’s inaugural Visiting Fellow, Andrew McAfee has been studying how digital technologies change the world.
 As part of this work he comes into close contact with the “alpha geeks” whose innovations create the future.
 A few years ago, McAfee had the most surprising realization of his career: the geeks had figured out how to build better companies.

-In his upcoming book, “The Geek Way: The Radical Mindset Transforming the Future of Business” (Little, Brown and Company, 2023), McAfee reveals what they’re doing differently and why it works so well.
+In his new book, “The Geek Way: The Radical Mindset that Drives Extraordinary Results” (Little, Brown and Company, November 2023), McAfee reveals what they’re doing differently and why it works so well.
 Geek companies are much more freewheeling, fast-moving, evidence-driven, egalitarian, argumentative and autonomous than their Industrial Era predecessors.
 As a result, they are standout performers and fierce rivals, disrupting industry after industry – and they’re just getting started.

 “Earlier in my career, it seemed like there was always a tradeoff.
 A company might be innovative but struggle with execution or agility.
 They’d rarely be good at all three,” says McAfee, a principal research scientist at MIT and co-founder of MIT’s Initiative on the Digital Economy.
 “At these geek companies, those tradeoffs have disappeared.
 They are consistently good in all three areas.
 As a result, competitive battles between geek and non-geek companies really aren’t fair fights.
 In my book, I look at how and why that is and how other companies can adopt geek cultures so they can execute on their missions and not get left behind.”